Katherine Williams, Executive Officer.

-1. The Curriculum Committee is a standing committee of the Education Committee .
+1. The Curriculum Committee is a standing committee of the Academic Board / Academic Council .

 2. The role of the Committee is to–

-(d) provide coursework curriculum development advice to faculties, other University bodies or officers as appropriate;
+provide coursework curriculum development advice to schools, other University bodies or officers as appropriate.

 3.(1) The committee comprises: